gonzalezai/geog696C_SpatioTemp_igwork/README.md

 # geog696C_SpatioTemp_igwork
-This repository will contain the pre work, assignments and the elaboration of the final project for the Spatio Temporal Data Analysis course.
+This repository will store the worked assignments for the the Spatio Temporal Data Analysis course.
+The repository organization will be as follows:

+- Pre work (whenever coding is needed).
+- Homework.
+- Final Project (the main component of the repository).

+All of the assignments will be performed using Python as the main programming language.